Katredit/altv-resource-updater/README.md

 "test": "index-win.exe && altv-server.exe"
 ```

-Open a new CMD in altv-server file, and you can start altv-server with this code
+Open a new CMD in altv-server file, and you can start altv-server with this code.
+You must open CMD to run rename function.
 ```cmd
 npm test
 ```